Happy! (manga): Reception

 The Happy! manga series has over 18 million copies in circulation.
 In 2020, Mark Sammut of Comic Book Resources called Happy!
 Urasawa's "most depressing manga ever" and wrote that it "strikes a middle-ground between the author's more conventional earlier work and the character studies that would come to define his greatest projects".
+In 2025, Urasawa cited Happy! as easily his favorite manga that he created.
+Although admitting it is not perfect, he said it is the one with which he felt like he was truly shattering conventions and breaking norms.